rielau/105daysofX/README.md

 # 105daysofX
 Inspired to start a challenge.
-Is it true 21 days make a habit?
+Is it true that it takes 21 days to build a habit?<br />
-Doesn't matter.
-Do what you like and keep moving forward.
+Doesn't matter how long it takes.
+Do what you like and keep moving forward.<br />

-There are some codes that was used for practice in my study folders so I'll probably look through them and upload it little by little.
+There are some codes that was used for practice in my study folders so <br/> I'll probably look through them and upload it little by little. <br />
 Who knows if I actually keep up right?

 It might be a random mixture of things...